 The iPhone 8 Plus has a premium feel to it and it cost me a lot over $900 CDN brand new from the Freedom Mobile carrier here in Ontario, Canada.
 I like the weight of it and it is easy to hold.
 With the long battery life, I can go through the entire day and more; sometimes two days.
 The sound quality is superb.
 It has vibration feedback that I can feel during alerts which allows me to respond quickly unlike the weak vibration of my LG phone.

 What is very important now that I realize is how much of a difference the screen makes for viewing.
 The screen quality of the iPhone makes my eyes less tired and ache.
 I did not realize the difference in screens were until I bought my iPhone.
-Buying a premium phone is worth it just for the screen I know believe.
-I will pay double for a phone that has a great superior screen.
+Buying a premium phone is worth it just for the screen I now believe.
+I will now pay double for a phone that has a great superior screen.

 I like my iPhone.
 There is no shortcomings with it.
 I can understand why more than 50% of phones sold today are Apple iPhone products.
 It has all these benefits while holding its value for resale after because of the quality and support for years.